happycube/ld-decode/README.md

 [Google Doc Documentation](https://docs.google.com/document/d/1ZzR3gbW6iSVSNP0qoDIS0ExeRecKehlTQ0EJyx2g568/edit?usp=sharing)

-## *If in doubt - Feel free to read the docs/wiki again if its not there then ask!*
+## *If in doubt - feel free to read the docs/wiki again, or submit a question!*

+For future documentation changes, speak with TheRealHarrypm#1667 on Discord or [HarryPM](https://github.com/harrypm)